Skip to Content

 1. Journals.

-Students may obtain 2 hours credit on a pass/fail basis for serving in a position on the Editorial Board of the Journal of Law and Education; the South Carolina Law Review; the ABA Real Property, Probate and Trust Journal; or the South Carolina Journal of International Law and Business
+Students may obtain two or three credits on a pass/fail basis for serving in a position on the Editorial Board of the Journal of Law and Education; the South Carolina Law Review; the ABA Real Property, Probate and Trust Journal; or the South Carolina Journal of International Law and Business.

-2. In awarding credit, the faculty advisor or the Associate Dean may rely on a certification from the Editor in Chief that a Board member has substantially fulfilled the duties of his/her position.
+3. In awarding credit, the faculty advisor or the Associate Dean may rely on a certification from the Editor in Chief that a Board member has substantially fulfilled the duties of his/her position and worked the required number of hours.
 NOTE: not all editorial board positions receive academic credit.

 1. Supervised Extracurricular Competition.

-Students participating in extracurricular competitions (for example, moot court, trial competition, client counseling competition, and negotiation competition) may receive degree credit only once for participating in an extracurricular competition:
+Students participating as active team members in extracurricular competitions (for example, moot court, trial competition, client counseling competition, negotiation competition, etc.) may receive two or three credits on a pass/fail basis as follows:

-2. The student must make a substantial intellectual contribution to the activity.
+3. The student must make a substantial intellectual contribution to the activity.
 Alternates may receive credit if they make substantially the same contribution to the team as that made by the primary members of the team.
 Administrators or "managers" of the programs who do not participate in the intellectual exercises required by the program are not eligible for credit.
-However, an administrator or manager can receive credit if they qualify for credit under paragraph (c) below.
+However, an administrator or manager can receive credit if he/she qualifies for credit under paragraph (D) below.

 F. Credit Hour Policy.

 1. The Law School faculty, upon the recommendation of the Curriculum Committee, establishes the number of credit hours for each course.
-All course proposals beginning academic year 2016-17, must include a justification for the number of credit hours to be awarded (including out-of-course work).
+All course proposals beginning academic year 2016-17, must include a justification for the number of credit hours to be awarded (including out-of-class student work).

-1. To document the basis for this determination, the faculty member must include in the course syllabus an adequate description of the work to be assigned.
+1. To document the basis for this determination, the course instructor must include in the course syllabus an adequate description of the work to be assigned.

 1. Students enrolled in clinics or externships must submit written documentation for time spent on course-related work to their supervising faculty member at regular intervals, to be determined by their supervising faculty member.
-Faculty will determine the number of hours required for each unit of credit; at a minimum, students must complete 42.5 hours for 1 credit; 85 hours for 2 credits, and 127.5 hours for 3 credits.
+Faculty will determine the number of hours required for each unit of credit; at a minimum, students must complete 42.5 hours for one credit; 85 hours for two credits, and 127.5 hours for three credits.

-1. Students enrolled in directed research and other non-regularly scheduled classes must complete a minimum of 42.5 hours for 1 credit; 85 hours for 2 credits, and 127.5 hours for 3 credits.
+1. Students enrolled in a “supervised legal research” course and other non-regularly scheduled classes must complete a minimum of 42.5 hours for one credit, 85 hours for two credits, and 127.5 hours for three credits.

-1. For Law Journals and Co-Curricular activities, such as mock trial and moot court, the Editor in Chief or similar position, is responsible for verifying to the faculty advisor that each student to be awarded 2 credits has completed 85 hours of work, which may include written materials, preparation time and performance in competitions.
+1. For Law Journals and Co-Curricular activities, such as mock trial and moot court, the Editor in Chief or similar position, is responsible for verifying to the faculty advisor that each student to be awarded two credits has completed 85 hours of work and that each student to be awarded three credits has completed 127.5 hours of work.
+These hours may include time spent creating written materials other than law journal notes and time spent practicing for and performing in competitions other than journal write-on competitions or tryout competitions for mock trial or moot court.

 H. Pass/Fail Grading.